Low Teck Seng

 Low Teck Seng is a Singaporean engineer and academic administrator.
-He was dean of engineering at the National University of Singapore (NUS), founding principal of Republic Polytechnic, and managing director of A*STAR before becoming chief executive officer of the National Research Foundation, Prime Minister's Office.
+He was dean of engineering at the National University of Singapore (NUS), founding principal of Republic Polytechnic, and managing director of Agency for Science, Technology and Research (A*STAR) before becoming chief executive officer of the National Research Foundation, Prime Minister's Office.
 He returned to NUS in 2022 where he served as Senior Vice President (Sustainability & Resilience) till July 2025.
 He is currently Senior Advisor to the President of NUS.

 Prof. Low currently co-chairs Singapore's National Quantum Steering Committee, and the Singapore Maritime Institute.

-Background and education
+Early life and education

 Low was born in Kuala Pilah, a small town in Negeri Sembilan, Malaysia and completed his high school education at Swiss Cottage Secondary School in Singapore.
 He attended Southampton University department of Electrical and Computer Science receiving a B.Sc in 1978.
 He went on to receive a Ph.D. in 1982, also from Southampton University, for his work on modeling permanent magnets supervised by Kenneth J. Binns.
 Low was also honored with a D.Sc degree from Southampton University in 2009.
-Low and his wife, Ann Ang Gek Hoon, reside in Singapore.
-They have two sons.